fredbradley/easytime/README.md

 $seconds = EasySeconds::AN_HOUR; // returns 3600
 $seconds = EasySeconds::hours(2); // return 7200

-// What to know how many minutes in a year?
+// Want to know how many minutes in a year?
 $minutes = EasyMinutes::A_YEAR;

 // And if you want to you can mix them together...